grahito-mkr/tableau-chatbot-canvas/tableau-ai-canvas-2/README.md

 - `Ask` mode (`/api/chat`) usually finishes in a few seconds.
 - `Build Dashboard` mode runs several sequential Tableau queries and can take 30–120s+ depending on how many widgets Claude plans. `vercel.json` sets `maxDuration: 300` for that route, which requires a **Pro plan with Fluid Compute** (Hobby caps out lower).
 If you're on Hobby, either lower `maxTurns` in `lib/agentLoop.ts` or upgrade the plan.

+## Filters (Date, Branch, Employee, etc.)

+A filter bar lives at the top of the Canvas panel (`app/extension/FilterBar.tsx`).
+Click **+ Add filter**, pick any field on your datasource, and either set a date range (for date fields) or pick specific values (for everything else - e.g. Branch, Employee Name).
+Filters:

+- Apply to every future "Ask" and "Build Dashboard" call automatically - they're merged into every `query_data` call server-side in `lib/agentLoop.ts`, so it's guaranteed correct even if Claude doesn't mention them.
+- Re-run every widget already on the canvas the moment you change them, via `POST /api/requery` - a direct Tableau call with no Claude involved, so it's fast and free.
+This only works for widgets built after this feature was added (they carry a `sourceQuery` recording which fields produced their data); older saved widgets won't auto-refresh.
+- Persist in `tableau.extensions.settings` alongside the canvas layout, so they survive a reload.

+New supporting routes, all direct-to-Tableau (no LLM call, so they're cheap and fast):

+- `GET /api/fields` - lists filterable fields for the "+ Add filter" dropdown.
+- `GET /api/field-values?field=X` - up to 200 distinct values for a field, to
+  populate its checklist.
+- `POST /api/requery` - re-runs one widget's stored query with new filters.

+If you'd rather sync with native Tableau filter objects already on the dashboard instead of (or in addition to) this in-extension filter bar, listen for filter changes via the Extensions API (`tableau.extensions.dashboardContent.dashboard.addEventListener(tableau.TableauEventType.FilterChanged, ...)`) and feed those into the same `baseFilters` mechanism in `agentLoop.ts`.

 ## Wiring it into Tableau

 1. Edit `public/tableau-extension.trex` and replace the placeholder URL with `https://<your-vercel-domain>/extension`.